Chinese Robotics Company PaXini Shines at iREX 2025, Demonstrating Top-Tier Global Embodied Intelligence Strength

 News provided byPaXini Tech

 TOKYO, Dec.
-3, 2025 /PRNewswire/ -- The International Robot Exhibition (iREX 2025), a leading global robotics event, runs from December 3rd to 6th in Tokyo, Japan.
+4, 2025 /PRNewswire/ -- The International Robot Exhibition (iREX 2025), a leading global robotics event running from December 3rd to 6th in Tokyo, Japan.
 PaXini Tech, a global pioneer in tactile sensing and embodied intelligence, made a strong debut at iREX 2025, presenting its comprehensive embodied-AI product matrix.
 The company received widespread recognition from international experts, media, and attendees.

 As PaXini's first independent showcase overseas, its iREX appearance marks a major milestone in expanding its global presence.
 Also, PaXini launched official flagship stores on AliExpress and Amazon, opening a new chapter in its worldwide growth.